NetherGamesMC/support/docs/troubleshooting-connection-issues.md

 # Troubleshooting - Connection Issues

-::: tip RECEIVING MESSAGE "THIS USERNAME IS ALREADY REGISTERED" Find out how to fix this issue [here](https://support.nethergames.org/troubleshooting-this-username-is-already-registered.html).
+::: tip RECEIVING MESSAGE "THIS USERNAME IS ALREADY REGISTERED"?
+Find out how to fix this issue [here](https://support.nethergames.org/troubleshooting-this-username-is-already-registered.html).
 :::